Pillbox hat: Fashion headgear

 The modern woman's pillbox hat was created by milliners in the 1930s, and gained popularity due to its elegant simplicity.
 Pillbox hats were made out of wool, velvet, organdy, mink, lynx or fox fur, and leopard skin, among many other materials.
 They were generally designed in solid colors and were unaccessorized, but could include a veil.

 Jacqueline Kennedy, First Lady of the United States from 1961 to 1963, was well known for her "signature pillbox hats", designed for her by Halston, and was wearing a pink one to match her pink Chanel suit on the day of her husband United States President John F. Kennedy's assassination in Dallas, Texas.
 Actress Natalie Portman wore a pillbox hat to play Kennedy in the 2016 biographical drama Jackie.

+In Baseball

+In the mid to late 1800’s the “pillbox” hat made an appearance in baseball; a round-crowned wool cap, with horizontal stripes and a flat button top.
+In 1976 the pillbox hat also appeared on the heads of the Pittsburgh Pirates, a throwback to baseball’s earlier days.

 In popular culture

 Pillbox hats are a satirical subject of the song "Leopard-Skin Pill-Box Hat" by Bob Dylan which first appeared on his 1966 album Blonde on Blonde.
-In 2013 hip-hop group Death Grips released a song entitled "You Might Think He Loves You for Your Money But I Know What He Really Loves You for It’s Your Brand New Leopard Skin Pillbox Hat".